ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 Move all the media folders (`attachments`, `user_downloads`, etc) to `$ELVIS_HOME/media/`.
 You also want to set all the files to have 664 permissions.
 You can do this with a command like `find $ELVIS_HOME/media -type f -exec chmod 644 {} \;`.
 Note, we can not simply run `chmod -R` on this directory tree, as we don't want to remove the executable permission from directories.

-You should also have a .json dump of the database available.
+You should also have a .json dump of the database available, which is available on `DDMAL Share/Archives/Misc/ELVIS Database Backup/`.
 You can load this into postgres using djangos management utility.
 Assuming the backup is in your home folder and named `elvis_backup.json`, run the following from `$ELVIS_HOME`.

 ```
 python manage.py loaddata ~/elvis_backup.json